henrychris/obsidian-softwareeng/07-frontend/HTML & CSS/Basics/HTML - Semantics.md

 A block-level element is displayed on a new line and takes up all horizontal space.
 An inline-level element is displayed on the same line, taking up the same width as its content.

+These display properties directly influence how elements interact with the [[CSS - Box Model]].

 `<span>` is usually used for smaller content within a block-level element. e.g:
 ```html
 <p>